 The job interview process was tough, but you have a job offer.
 Now what?

 After you’ve let the job offer sink in, you’ll want to confirm you received it with the recruiter or hiring manager who will be eager to hear back from you.
-Here’s how to respond to a job offer and negotiate with confidence.
+Here’s how to respond to a job offer and negotiate your salary and other benefits with confidence.

 If you’re offered an opportunity with a phone call, thank the recruiter and ask them to follow up with an email.
 That way, you have the offer in writing and can review it on your own time.
 If the offer comes via email, acknowledge it with a quick response.
 Confirm that you’re excited to read and consider the proposal and you’ll come back to them with a decision.

 Be sure to ask the recruiter if there’s a deadline for your response.
 While recruiters will likely want an answer quickly, you must have enough time to review the offer before making a decision.
 Even if it’s your dream role, it’s sensible to give yourself time to consider any questions you might have or whether to negotiate aspects of the offer.